Degeneration scheme of 4-dimensional Painlev\'e-type equations: Introduction

-The symbols used in the scheme will be explained in Section \ref{local_data}.
-The theory of isomonodromic deformation has been well studied since the work of Jimbo, Miwa, and Ueno \cite{JMU}.
-In their article, eigenvalues of leading terms of linear equations are assumed to be distinct.
-To classify Painlev\'e-type equations, however, we introduce a notion of spectral type, and also consider cases when such eigenvalues are not necessarily distinct.
-If we consider examples such as generalized hypergeometric function, it is natural to include these cases.
-In this article, we express Hamiltonians of Painlev\'e-type equations by Hamiltonians of classical Painlev\'e equations.
-These are very effective tools to identify equations.
+Here the symbol in the each upper box indicates singularity pattern.
+There are one or more than one spectral types corresponding to each singularity pattern.
+In the each lower box, we write the spectral types and corresponding Hamiltonian.
+Explicit forms of Hamiltonians will be given in the next section.

+We will see an example of degeneration process in section \ref{sec:comment}.
+All the data to calculate degeneration are listed in the appendix.

+In this paper, we derive the list of Hamiltonians from those of Fuchsian-types using degeneration.
+However, we can also directly classify Painlev\'e-type equations corresponding to non-Fuchsian equations.
+Indeed, there are also several interesting works attempting to construct a classification theory for non-Fuchsian equations \cite{A,B,B2,Hr,Kwk,Y}.
+Especially, in hindsight, the work of Hiroe and Oshima \cite{HO} is very important to us.
+From their results, it is proved that our list contains all the Painlev\'e-type equations corresponding to unramified linear equations.
+In other words, irreducible unramified linear equations which admit non-trivial isomonodromic deformation can be transformed to one of the equations in our list by integral transformations.
+One of the reasons we used degeneration is that it is the most efficient way to derive Hamiltonian explicitly, once we have Hamiltonians for Fuchsian cases.
+Moreover, degeneration is often useful for analysis.

 This article is organized as follows.
 In the next section, we introduce 22 types of Hamiltonian systems.
-In the third section, we explain local data of linear equations.
-In the fourth section, we explain procedure of degeneration through confluences of singularities.
-In the fifth section, we show Lax pairs for Painlev\'e-type equations.
-In the last section, we comment on several things that we should pay attentions to.
+In the third section, we show Lax pairs for Painlev\'e-type equations.
+In the fourth section, we treat four topics: derivation of Hamiltonians in the case of Fuchsian type, procedure of degeneration, the Laplace transform, Fuchsian equations with three singular points.
 Detailed calculations of degenerations are written in the appendix.

 We only deal with equations of unramified-type.
 More equations are derived from ramified linear equations \cite{Kwk2}.

 {\bf Acknowledgments}